-An important function of the P2 program is to provide funding to implement pollution prevention projects within the Laboratory.
-In 2011, three of 13 P2 proposals, submitted by employees to BNL's P2 Council, were funded, for a combined investment of approximately \$21,000.
-The anticipated annual savings from these projects is estimated at \$20,300, for an average payback period of approximately 1 year.
-Initiatives to reduce, recycle, and reuse 15.7 million pounds of industrial, sanitary, hazardous, and radiological waste through the P2 program resulted in more than \$2.1 million in cost avoidance or savings in 2011.
+An important function of the P2 program is to encourage management and staff to develop P2 recommendations for possible funding through the P2 program.
+In 2012, three P2 proposals, submitted by employees to BNL's P2 Council, were funded, for a combined investment of approximately \$13,500.
+The anticipated annual savings from these projects is estimated at \$179,000, for an average payback period of approximately 1 month.
+Initiatives to reduce, recycle, and reuse 13.1 million pounds of industrial, sanitary, hazardous, and radiological waste through the P2 program resulted in more than \$3 million in cost avoidance or savings in 2012.

 The Laboratory also has an active and successful solid waste recycling program, which involves all employees.
-In 2011, BNL collected approximately 186 tons of office paper for recycling.
-Cardboard, bottles and cans, construction debris, motor oil, scrap metals, lead, automotive batteries, electronic scrap, fluorescent light bulbs, and drill press/ machining coolant were also recycled.
+In 2012, BNL collected approximately 142 tons of office paper for recycling.
+Cardboard, bottles and cans, construction debris, motor oil, scrap metals, lead, automotive batteries, electronic scrap, fluorescent light bulbs, and drill press/machining coolant were also recycled.